jcbrian/awsProxyGen/README.md

 # awsProxyGen

-1. Make sure you have node js installed first
+Make sure you have node js and git (if on windows) installed first

+Open up your terminal
 $ git clone https://github.com/jcbrian/awsProxyGen.git

 $ cd awsProxyGen